mil0serdnaya/home-buddy/README.md

 - The responsive layout should not break on other devices like tablets.
 - Please use BEM methodology, with camel case (camelCase) style to name classes.
 - Preprocessor should be used for styles, preferably SASS.
 We use SCSS in our projects.
-- Please use Vanilla JS for modal form and other interactive actions.
-- Browser support: Chrome(three latest versions), FF(three latest versions), Safari from v12.

 Important interactive actions: